sabinpark/ECE382_Lab3/README.md

 Using the required functionality code, I created a subroutine called *drawBox*.
 As the name implies, *drawBox* draws a box using 8 iterations of drawing 1 pixel wide bars.

 ### Debugging
 Initially, I had trouble with setting the position of the bar.
 I did not realize that R12 and R13 were used for multiple purposes and ended up spending quite some time trying to set the position of my image in various places.
-Aside from that initial trouble, I ended up completing the lab without too much trouble.
+Aside from that initial confusion, I ended up completing the lab without too much trouble.

 ## Documentation